abitofhelp/servicelib/docs/diagrams/README.md

 - **Health Check Component**: Shows the internal structure of the `health` package, including how health checks are registered, managed, and exposed via HTTP endpoints.

 - **Error Handling Component**: Shows the internal structure of the `errors` package, including the hierarchy of error types (BaseError, DomainError, ApplicationError, InfrastructureError) and their relationships.
 This helps developers understand how to use the error handling system and how different error types relate to each other.

+- **Retry Component**: Shows the internal structure of the `retry` package, including the configuration options, function types, and relationships with other packages like errors, logging, and telemetry.
+This helps developers understand how to use the retry functionality and how it integrates with other components in the system.

 ## Generating Diagrams